 Resource: National Center for Cultural Competence, nccc.georgetown.edu

-every third Monday of the month at 5 p.m.
+the third Monday of every month at 5 p.m.

-Each month celebrates a different aspect of diversity - see current events for our book list:
+Each month celebrates a different aspect of diversity!

 Tell Us Your Story